Nancy Cadogan: Artistic style

 Much of her earlier work focused on portrait and landscapes, and "demonstrate[s] a skillful and purposeful use of colour, balanced with planes and spaces that draw your eye out into large vistas."

 In more recent work, which can be seen on Artsy and Art Sales Index, Nancy turns to the concepts of stillness and place, both in the sense of a still life and the various emotional connotations held semantically.
 Her works are deceptively simple but require deep reading.
 She has stated, "I am interested in stillness, not only in the sense of a still life and how that tradition explores the passing of time, but actual physical stillness."

 Critics have also noted her strong use of colour, particularly blues.

 Cadogan's subject matter has included Morocco, Utah and Lake Como.
-In recent work Cadogan has focused on still lives, almost exclusively books.
+In recent work Cadogan has focused on still lives, the imagination of lone women, and trees in 'The Lost Trees'.
 In one sense, the works are typical of the still life genre and record a sense of time passing.
 In another, they reflect on the concept of stillness more widely, as a rare condition within our hyper-networked contemporary reality, and instead celebrate quiet reflection.
 As Cadogan has stated, ‘The book – the actual physical paper bound object full of words – is a treasure in this modern era.
 A book contains an entire universe you can only bring to life in your imagination, if you agree to give it time.
 It is a tribute to privacy, an honouring of the interior life.'

-In recent works Cadogan has chosen to focus on large-scale pieces reflecting the beauty of the every day and the inner life of the mind.
+In recent works, Cadogan has chosen to focus on large-scale pieces reflecting the beauty of the everyday and the inner life of the mind.
 Saatchi Gallery Director Philippa Adams stated, “Nancy’s works delightfully capture the sensation of being lost in one’s own thoughts.
 Their joyful exuberance brings a moment of reflection and calm in today’s uncertain world.”